CharlestonRobotics/ChIMP/tests/readme.md

 * Stop the motor with either of the stop commands (freewheel or disable)
 * Try the other motor, and try both at the same time

-You should see the same behaviour as in the previous test.
+You should see the same behaviour as in the previous test whereyou commanded current through the ODrive tool.

 # Integration tests
-With your chimp fully built up, powered, secured and it's wheels to turn, it's time for some integration testing!
+With your ChIMP fully built, powered, secured in place and its wheels free to turn, it's time for some integration testing!

 For these tests, load the [ChIMP.ino](https://github.com/CharlestonRobotics/ChIMP) sketch to your Arduino.
-Before each test, power off the robot and power it on, so that you start from a repeatable 'clean' state.
+Before each test, power off the robot and power it on again, so that you start from a repeatable 'clean' state.
 After each test, power down the robot by disconnecting the battery.

 ## RC test